Fred Cooper (bicyclist)

-Frederick Cooper (13 March 1852 – 21 July 1935), generally known as ‘Fred’ or ‘Freddie’, was an English professional racing cyclist and subsequently partner in a bicycle manufacturing business.
+Frederick Cooper (13 March 1852 – 21 July 1935) was an English professional racing cyclist and subsequently partner in a bicycle manufacturing business.

 Cooper was born in 1852 in London.
 The family had moved to Birmingham by 1861 and subsequently, at some date between 1866 and 1870, they made a further move to Sheffield where his father was the landlord of the White Bear, a public house in the centre of the town.

 Professional racing career

 Bicycle racing as a spectator sport is generally regarded as having started in France in 1868.
 It was introduced into England in 1869.
 Cooper was among the first professional cyclists who made a living from travelling from place to place to compete for what were then substantial sums of money.
 Typically a prize of £50 might be offered (in terms of labour value, the equivalent of about £28,000 in 2017 values) but in a major championship race this amount could often be doubled.